luca-arts/addattachment/docs/architecture/readme.md

 #### The Child Enters the VR Space

 1. The child enters the [[environment]].
-2. First an [[test-trial]] is given to the game environment and mechanics.
+2. First an [[Tutorial]] is given to the game environment and mechanics.
 3. A [[trial]] is run a couple of times in a row, forming a [[trialblock]]
 4. During a trial, we measure different [[metrics]]